Nikolaus van Hoy

 Nikolaas van Hoy, known in Austria as Nikolaus van Hoy (alternative spellings of family name: 'van Hoey' and 'van Hoj') (b.
 Antwerp, 1631 - d.
 Vienna, 25 June 1679) was a Flemish Baroque painter, draughtsman and etcher.

 Life

 He was born in Antwerp.
 He likely trained in Antwerp.
-He worked in Brussels between 1647 - 1655.
+He worked in Brussels between 1647 1655.
 He is also reported to have spent some time in Rome.
 He went to Vienna in 1657, possibly with the Dutch painter Jan van Ossenbeeck whom he would have met in Rome and had later joined him in Brussels.

-At about 1667 he became the court painter of Leopold I, Holy Roman Emperor and the Archduke Leopold Wilhelm of Austria.
+In about 1667, he became the court painter of Leopold I, Holy Roman Emperor and the Archduke Leopold Wilhelm of Austria.
 He retained this post until his death in Vienna in 1679.

-He was succeeded at the court by his son Nickolaus Van Hoy the Younger (Antwerp 1660- Vienna ca. 1710).
+He was succeeded at the court by his son Nickolaus Van Hoy the Younger (Antwerp 1660-Vienna ca. 1710).